Best Cheap Home Insurance Companies in North Carolina (2026)

 How much is the average home insurance in NC?

-The average price of home insurance in NC is $2,361 per year for $350,000 in coverage.
-That makes it the 14th-most expensive state of coverage.
+The average price of home insurance in NC is $2,566 per year for $350,000 in coverage.
+That makes it the 22nd-most expensive state of coverage.

 What is the cheapest home insurance in NC?

 State Farm has the cheapest home insurance in North Carolina.
-The company's average rate is $846 per year for $350,000 in coverage.
-It's also the cheapest option for more expensive and cheaper homes.
+The company's average rate is $803 per year for $350,000 in coverage.

 Is homeowners insurance required in North Carolina?

-Homeowners insurance is not required in North Carolina.
-But you will need coverage to get a mortgage.
-This is because your lender will own part of the house and wants to make sure it doesn't lose value before your loan is paid off
+Homeowners insurance is not required by law in North Carolina.
+But you will need coverage to get some types of mortgages.
+This is because your lender will own part of the house and wants to make sure it doesn't lose value before your loan is paid off.

 Does Progressive do home insurance in North Carolina?